Info Package - What you need to know

 Students, before arriving, have to agree on a learning agreement for study or for traineeship in case of placement, with the coordinators at home and host institutions detailing the students proposed study programme for all the duration of the stay (i.e. individual course units and number of related ECTS credits).
 This agreement must be approved by all the involved parties prior to the mobility.

 At the end of the stay the student will receive a document called Transcript of records, or Traineeship certificate in case of a placement, to ensure that students have an accurate and up-to-date record of their progress, the educational components they have taken, the number of ECTS credits they have achieved and the grades they have been awarded.
 Important: please remember that the Idoneo/Pass or "Approvato/approved" can never be transformed into a numerical grade and "respinto/failed exams" are not usually recorded therefore they cannot be listed in the Transcript of records.
-The failed exam can be recorded as respinto (rejected) if you finished and failed the examination, or ritirato (withdrawn), if you didnt finish the examination.
 It is not possible to record a numerical grade lower than 18.
 If you fail the exam you do not obtain the relative credits.

 The transcript of records/traineeship certificate will be issued by the University of Basilicata for each incoming student and sent to the home institution at the end of their period of study.